JohnTigue/tigue.com/posts/2015-12-14-generating-topojson-debug.markdown

 I guess `ogr2ogr` is better at handling shapefiles.
 TopoJSON was invented in order to make a more efficient geo-info JSON format that the rather "naive" GeoJSON, so it stands to reason that Bostock's tool is better at `GeoJSON to TopoJSON` than it is at `Shapefile to TopoJSON`.
 Or at least that is my guess.
 I have no ability to judge the quality of the input Shapefile; maybe the thing was funky to start with.

 For more information and all the files related to this task, check out [my GitHub repo on this topic](https://github.com/JohnTigue/nodeio/tree/master/data/generating-topojson).

+**Update:**
+Take 2 of the work in the post used `topojson@1.6.20` and I am not sure which version was used for Take 1 but is was almost a year ago.

+Also, the City now has UI for exporting (read:downloading) their datasets as GeoJSON, which leads to another option: use `topojson` to convert the GeoJSON to TopoJSON, no shapefile involved at all.